glenyslion/glenyslion/README.md

 - 📈 Former Data Analyst at Tokopedia, which was later acquired by ByteDance.

-- 🎓 Graduate from The Chinese University of Hong Kong, Shenzhen, with a major in Statistics and a focus on Data Science.
+- 🎓 Graduated from The Chinese University of Hong Kong, Shenzhen, with a major in Statistics and a focus on Data Science.

 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?logo=linkedin&logoColor=white&style=for-the-badge)](https://www.linkedin.com/in/glenys-charity-lion/)